 Low or moderate intensity steady state cardio should comprise the majority of you cardio workouts, although if your goal is weight loss caloric expenditure should be considered.
 So if you only have 20 minutes for cardio, you may be better off jogging over walking or increasing the intensity.

-To improve speed, agility, quickness,VO2 max, or maximize calorie expenditure within a confined a timeframe, complete a high intensity interval (HIIT) workout once or twice a week.
+To improve speed, agility, quickness,VO2 max, or maximize calorie expenditure within a confined a timeframe, complete a high-intensity interval training (HIIT) workout once or twice a week.
 There are many different ways to do this, for instance: 20 seconds of work followed by 10 seconds of rest or 30 seconds of work followed by 30 seconds of rest.